-To be considered a qualifier at a Division I institution and to be eligible for financial aid, practice, and competition in college athletics during your first year, you must:
+To be considered a qualifier at a Division I institution and to be eligible for financial aid, practice, and competition in college athletics during their first year, student must:

-1. Apply and be identified as eligible for participation in Division I or II athletics.
+- 1. Apply and be identified as eligible for participation in Division I or II athletics.
 Apply on line at www.ncaasclearinghouse.net.
 A fee paid to NCAA of \$50 is required.
-Counselors may waive the Clearinghouse fee if you have previously qualified for and received a waiver of the ACT or SAT fee.

-2. Provide NCAA an official school transcript (which your school counselor will complete) that demonstrates that you meet NCAA standards for eligibility.
-Information regarding standards for eligibility is available on NCAA's website or from your school counselor.
+Counselors may waive the Clearinghouse fee if the student has previously qualified for and received a waiver of the ACT or SAT fee. - 2.
+Provide the NCAA with an official school transcript (which your School Counselor will complete) that demonstrates that you meet NCAA standards for eligibility.
+Information regarding standards for eligibility is available on NCAA's website or from your school counselor. - 3.
+Meet the grade-point average prescribed by NCAA in at least 16 core courses in the following areas: English four years

-3. Meet the grade-point average prescribed by NCAA in at least 14 core courses in the following areas: English - four years Mathematics - two years (Algebra I or higher) Social Science - two years Natural or Physical Science - two years (must include at least one laboratory class) Additional course in English, Mathematics or Science - one year Additional academic courses in any of the above areas or foreign language, - three years Courses taken for credit prior to Grade 9 cannot be used as core courses.
+Mathematics - two years (Algebra I or higher)

+Social Science - two years

+Natural or Physical Science - two years (must include at least one laboratory class)

+One additional credit in English, Mathematics or Science - one year

+Three additional credits in any of the above areas or foreign language, - three years

+Courses taken for credit prior to Grade 9 cannot be used as core courses.

-- 4. Obtain a minimum SAT or ACT test score as determined by a student's core grade point average in the classes noted above. - 5.
+- 4. Obtain a minimum SAT or ACT test score, as determined by a student's core grade point average, in the classes noted above. - 5.
 Graduate from high school.